Moving From the UK to Estonia

 Tallinn

-As indicated by British expats, Tallinn boasts an outstanding quality of public transport, great climate and extraordinary work-life balance.
+As indicated by British expats, Tallinn boasts an outstanding quality of public transport, a great climate and an extraordinary work-life balance.
 If you live in the capital of Estonia, you’ll enjoy fairly moderate utility and accommodation costs.
 That’s why it is undoubtedly turning it into a favoured place for international students from all over the world.

 Tartu